scionproto/scion/doc/manuals/router.rst

 .. envvar:: SCION_EXPERIMENTAL_BFD_REQUIRED_MIN_RX

-   Defines an frequence at which this router should send BFD control messages.
+   Defines an frequence at which this router should send :term:`BFD` control messages.

    Default 200ms